pingcap/tiflow/docs/design/2022-03-16-ticdc-db-sorter.md

 ## Introduction

-This document provides a complete design on implementing leveldb sorter, a resource-friendly sorter with predictable and controllable usage of CPU, memory, on-disk files, open file descriptors, and goroutines.
+This document provides a complete design on implementing db sorter, a resource-friendly sorter with predictable and controllable usage of CPU, memory, on-disk files, open file descriptors, and goroutines.